-If you run a small fleet as part of your business, it's important to be aware of these regulations so you can institute changes if your business is affected.
+If you run a fleet of vehicles as part of your small business, it's important to be aware of these regulations so you can institute changes if your business is affected.

-Editor's note: Looking for a GPS fleet tracking system for your business?
-Complete the questionnaire below to have our sister site BuyerZone connect you with vendors that can help.
+Editor's note: Looking for the right GPS fleet tracking system for your business?
+Fill out the below questionnaire to have our vendor partners contact you about your needs.

 What is an ELD?

-An electronic logging device is a piece of hardware that is installed on a truck to track vehicle activity.
-These devices ensure that your drivers are complying with hours of service (HoS) regulation, which sets driving limits in a 24-hour period and ensures drivers are taking the appropriate number of breaks.
+An electronic logging device is a piece of hardware installed in a truck to track vehicle activity.
+These devices make sure that your drivers are complying with hours of service (HoS) regulations for driving limits in a 24-hour period and the appropriate number of breaks.